This article is intended for members in the United Kingdom. If you're looking for instructions for CoinJar Australia, visit this article.

-Enhanced Security, otherwise known as two factor authentication (2FA) or multi-factor authentication (MFA), is an additional security measure you can add to your CoinJar that helps prevent it from being accessed by anyone but yourself.
+Enhanced Security — also known as two factor authentication (2FA) or multi-factor authentication (MFA) — is a security measure that helps to prevent your CoinJar from being accessed by anyone but yourself.

 How does it work?

-Whenever you sign in with your email address and password, you'll be prompted to provide an authentication code that will be made available on one of your personal devices.
-Even if someone were able to obtain your sign in credentials, they would be unable to sign in to your CoinJar without having access to one of your Enhanced Security authenticators.
+Whenever you sign in with your email address and password, you'll be asked to provide an authentication code that will be made available on one of your personal devices.
+This means that even if someone did obtain your sign in credentials, they wouldn't be able to sign in to your CoinJar without having access to your Enhanced Security device.

-We strongly recommend you utilise two factor authentication not only for your CoinJar, but for your email address and any other services you're signed up to that support it.
-Combined with a password manager to keep your passwords unique across all your services, two factor authentication is the most effective way of ensuring your personal data and digital assets aren't compromised.
+We urge you to use 2FA — not only for your CoinJar, but for your email address and any other services you're signed up to that support it.
+Combined with a password manager to keep your passwords unique across all your services, 2FA is the most effective way of protecting your personal data and digital assets.

-Enhanced Security is also required when making high risk payments from your CoinJar - you'll be prompted to authenticate in order to complete the transfer.
-Please refer to our Knowledge Base article on keeping your CoinJar secure for more precautions you can take to minimise the risk of your CoinJar falling into the wrong hands.
+Enhanced Security is also needed when making high risk payments from your CoinJar.
+Please see our Knowledge Base article on keeping your CoinJar secure for more steps you can take to keep your account, and your funds, safe.

 Types of Enhanced Security

 CoinJar supports authenticator apps and SMS authentication.
-Although both offer a similar experience, authenticator apps are typically regarded as more secure, more reliable, and less susceptible to third party threats.
+While both offer an essential layer of protection, authenticator apps are considered more secure and more reliable.

-TOTP stands for Time-based One-Time Password.
-When prompted for authentication, you'll be required to open your authenticator app on your mobile device.
-Apps like Google Authenticator or Authy generate a new authentication code for your CoinJar every 30 seconds, which can then be used to complete authentication.
+Time-based One-Time Password, or TOTP, is a secure and reliable way of authenticating your sign ins.
+With TOTP authentication, you'll be need to open your authenticator app on your mobile device to reveal a sign in code.
+Apps like Google Authenticator or Authy generate a new code every 30 second.

 - Install an authenticator app on your personal device.
-Some popular examples include Google Authenticator or Authy.
+Popular examples include Google Authenticator or Authy.

-- Sign in to the Security section of your CoinJar's Settings and select 'Add additional 2FA authenticator'.
+- Navigate to the Security section of your CoinJar's 'Settings'/'More' menu, and select 'Add additional 2FA authenticator'.
 Choose 'TOTP'.

-- You'll be provided with a QR Code in your CoinJar to complete the setup.
-Using your authenticator app and your mobile device's camera, scan this QR code to proceed.
+- You'll be shown a QR Code in your CoinJar to complete setup.
+Using your authenticator app and your mobile device's camera to scan this QR code.

-- Finally, authenticate for the very first time by opening your authenticator app and entering your 6-digit verification code into the CoinJar website when prompted.
+- Finally, authenticate your sign in for the very first time.
+You can do this by signing into your CoinJar as usual, and opening your authenticator app and entering your 6-digit verification code when prompted.

-- Sign in to the Security section of your CoinJar's Settings and select 'Add additional 2FA authenticator'.
+- Navigate to the Security section of your CoinJar's 'Settings' and select 'Add additional 2FA authenticator'.
 Choose ‘SMS’.
 Enter your mobile number.

 - You'll be sent a SMS to your mobile number with a reference number.